-After the signal improvements are completed, the signal system shall be optimized as specified by an approved Consultant who has previous experience in optimizing Closed Loop Traffic Signal Systems for District One of the Illinois Department of Transportation.
+After the signal improvements are completed, the signal shall be re-optimized as specified by an approved Consultant who has previous experience in optimizing Closed Loop Traffic Signal Systems for District One of the Illinois Department of Transportation.
 The Contractor shall contact the Traffic Signal Engineer at (847) 705-4424 for a listing of approved Consultants.
-Traffic signal system optimization work, including fine-tuning adjustments of the optimized system, shall follow the requirements stated in the most recent IDOT District 1 SCAT Guidelines, except as noted herein.
+Traffic signal system optimization work, including fine-tuning adjustments of the optimized system, shall follow the requirements stated in the most recent IDOT District 1 SCAT Guidelines, except as note herein.

 A listing of existing signal equipment, interconnect information, phasing data, and timing patterns may be obtained from the Department, if available and as appropriate.
-The existing SCAT Report is available for review at the District One office and if the Consultant provides blank a CD, copies of computer simulation files for the existing optimized system and a timing database that includes intersection displays will be made for the Consultant.
+The existing SCAT Report is available for review at the District One office and if the Consultant provides blank computer discs, copies of computer simulation files for the existing optimized system and a timing database will be made for the Consultant.
 The Consultant shall confer with the Traffic Signal Engineer prior to optimizing the system to determine if any extraordinary conditions exist that would affect traffic flows in the vicinity of the system, in which case, the Consultant may be instructed to wait until the conditions return to normal or to follow specific instructions regarding the optimization.

-- (a) The following tasks are associated with OPTIMIZE TRAFFIC SIGNAL SYSTEM. - 1.
-Appropriate signal timings and offsets shall be developed for each intersection and appropriate cycle lengths shall be developed for the closed loop signal system. - 2.
-Traffic counts shall be taken at all intersections after the permanent traffic signals are approved for operation by the Area Traffic Signal Operations Engineer.
-Manual turning movement counts shall be conducted from 6:30 a.m. to 9:30 a.m., 11:00 a.m. to 1:00 p.m., and 3:30 p.m. to 6:30 p.m. on a typical weekday from midday Monday to midday Friday and on a Saturday or Sunday, as directed by the Engineer, to account for special traffic generators such as shopping centers, educational institutes and special event facilities.
-The turning movement counts shall identify cars, and single-unit and multi-unit heavy vehicles. - 3.
-As necessary, the intersections shall be re-addressed and all system detectors reassigned in the master controller according to the current standard of District One.
+- (a) LEVEL I Re-Optimization - 1.
+The following tasks are associated with LEVEL I Re-Optimization. - a.
+Appropriate signal timings shall be developed for the subject intersection and existing timings shall be utilized for the rest of the intersections in the system. - b.
+Proposed signal timing plan for the modified intersection(s) shall be forwarded to IDOT for review prior to implementation. - c.
+Consultant shall conduct on-site implementation of the timings at the turn-on and make fine-tuning adjustments to the timings of the subject intersection in the field to alleviate observed adverse operating conditions and to enhance operations.
+The consultant shall respond to IDOT comments and public complaints for a minimum period of 60 days from date of timing plan implementation. - 2.
+The following deliverables shall be provided for LEVEL I Re-Optimization. - a.
+Consultant shall furnish to IDOT a cover letter describing the extent of the reoptimization work performed. - b.
+Consultant shall furnish an updated intersection graphic display for the subject intersection to IDOT and to IDOT's Traffic Signal Maintenance Contractor. - (b) LEVEL II Re-Optimization - 1.
+In addition to the requirements described in the LEVEL I Re-Optimization above, the following tasks are associated with LEVEL II Re-Optimization. - a.
+Traffic counts shall be taken at the subject intersection(s) after the traffic signals are approved for operation by the Area Traffic Signal Operations Engineer.
+Manual turning movement counts shall be conducted from 6:30 a.m. to 9:30 a.m., 11:00 a.m. to 1:00 p.m., and 3:30 p.m. to 6:30 p.m. on a typical weekday from midday Monday to midday Friday and on a Saturday and/or Sunday, as directed by the Engineer, to account for special traffic generators such as shopping centers, educational institutes and special event facilities.
+The turning movement counts shall identify cars, and single-unit, multi-unit heavy vehicles, and transit buses. - b.
+As necessary, the intersection(s) shall be re-addressed and all system detectors reassigned in the master controller according to the current standard of District One. - c.
+Traffic responsive program operation shall be evaluated to verify proper pattern selection and lack of oscillation and a report of the operation shall be provided to IDOT.